pingcap/tidb-operator/docs/CONTRIBUTING.md

 ### Step 6: Commit

-Before you commit, make sure the all the checks and unit tests are passed:
+Before you commit, make sure that all the checks and unit tests are passed:

 ```sh
 $ make check